Terry Robb

-Terry Robb is a Canadian fingerstyle guitarist, composer, arranger and record producer living in the United States.
+Terry Robb (born August 14, 1956) is a Canadian fingerstyle guitarist, composer, arranger and record producer living in the United States.
 He plays electric and acoustic guitar, and is associated with the American Primitive Guitar genre through his collaboration with steel string guitarist John Fahey.
 He is a member of the Oregon Music Hall of Fame and Cascade Blues Association Hall of Fame, and was honored with the eponymous "Terry Robb" Muddy Award for Best Acoustic Guitar in 2011.
 His original compositions draw on the Delta blues, ragtime, folk music, country music and jazz traditions.